Andrew McCabe News: Deputy FBI Director’s Firing Spells A World Of Trouble For Trump’s Administration

 — Oliver Darcy (@oliverdarcy) March 16, 2018

-The coming days and weeks will be significant in how this whole episode plays out, but Donald Trump’s administration appears on the tenterhooks more than ever, and it could only be a matter of time before it all implodes and comes crumbling down in a heap of bones.
+The coming days and weeks will be significant in how this whole episode plays out, but Donald Trump’s administration appears on tenterhooks more than ever, and it could only be a matter of time before it all implodes and comes crumbling down in a heap of bones.